The ripple effect

-In mid-2012, Deloitte Consulting LLP surveyed 600 executives at manufacturing and retail companies to understand their perceptions of the impacts and causes of these risks, the actions they are taking to address them, and the continuing challenges they face.
-Respondents represented large and small companies in a variety of industries, and from countries around the globe, with the majority located in North America, Europe, and China.
+In mid-2012, Deloitte, which was named a Vanguard Leader by Kennedy in Supply Chain Risk Management Consulting, surveyed 600 executives at manufacturing and retail companies to understand their perceptions of the impacts and causes of these risks, the actions they are taking to address them, and the continuing challenges they face.
+Respondents represented large and small companies in a variety of industries, and from countries around the globe, with the majority located in North America, Europe and China.

 The survey’s key findings include:

 - Supply chain risk is a strategic issue.

 - Margin erosion and sudden demand changes often cause larger impacts.